Lander Medical PracticeTel: 01872 243700

 They provide essential support to GPs and practice teams through a comprehensive range of evidence-based high quality specialist resources developed from over thirty years experience and formation of hundreds of Patient Participation Groups.

-Practice meetings are attended by Dr Tom Weake (Partner), Ms Liz Wilson (Practice Manager) & Miss Caroline Moyses (Administration).
+Practice PPG meetings are attended by Dr Tom Weake (Partner), Ms Liz Wilson (Practice Manager) & Miss Caroline Moyses (Administration).

 Our established PPG consists of: